servo/servo/docs/ORGANIZATION.md

   * style_traits
     * APIs to the style crate for crates that don't want to depend on the style crate for build speed reasons.
   * util
-    * assorted utility methods and types that are commonly used throughout the project.
+    * Assorted utility methods and types that are commonly used throughout the project.
   * webdriver_server
     * In-process server to allow manipulating browser instances via a WebDriver client.
   * webgpu